-To create VEECs, you can upload the activity using either an upload form or the online user interface on the VEU Registry.
-Different activity types have different data input requirements, so it is important that you input the correct data in the relevant field.
+To create VEECs in the VEU Registry, you can upload the activity using either bulk submissions completed through an Application Programming Interface (API) connector or activity submission form in the VEU Registry.
+Different activity types have different data input requirements, so it is important that you input the correct data in the relevant fields.

-After you press the 'create' button for your validated activities, the VEECs associated with your upgrade are created and assigned a unique identifier.
+After you press the 'submit' button, the VEECs associated with your activities are created and assigned a unique identifier.